Design Principles for Sequence Models via Coefficient Dynamics: Interpretation of linear combination classes

-The structure of the output space defined by the normalized coefficients $\tilde{\alpha}_{i,j}$ and the value vectors $\{v_1, \dots, v_i \}$ can be linked to a model's performance, however this area remains underexplored.
+{Visual representation of output spaces referenced in Table \ref{tab:linear_combinations}. } The structure of the output space defined by the normalized coefficients $\tilde{\alpha}_{i,j}$ and the value vectors $\{v_1, \dots, v_i \}$ can be linked to a model's performance, however this area remains underexplored.
 For instance, the output of softmax attention lies in the convex hull (simplex) of previous value vectors, which has been linked to various performance traits, such as in-context learning \citep{Oswald2023},\footnote{Their derivation of the in-context gradient step hinges on the probability simplex imposed by the softmax operation.} and failure to represent basic logical operators (\texttt{XOR}) \citep{richter2020normalizedattentionprobabilitycage}.
 More research into the role of linear combination classes and their effect on a model's performance or properties is needed to better understand the implications, but we believe this paper has shown the advantages of viewing sequence models through the lens of linear combinations.